-Single-family Rentals Part 2
+Single-family Rentals Part 2: The Rise of Institutions

 In this series of posts, we explore what it means for single-family institutions to purchase real estate, the complaints against it, and the arguments on why it’s good for America and the world.